Bounty (1960 ship): List of film appearances

-Post-restoration, thieves, and sale attempt
+Post-restoration and sale attempt

 In August 2007, Bounty had just completed a US$3 million restoration and was making a seven-week UK tour prior to embarking on a world tour via South Africa and New Zealand to Pitcairn (home to the original Bounty descendants) and Tahiti.
 The UK ports tour included a visit to Maryport, Cumbria, the birthplace of mutiny leader Fletcher Christian.
 The Bounty was moored in Port of Málaga, Spain, on 1 November 2007.

-On Saturday 12 September 2009, the ship was berthed at Custom House Quay, Greenock in Greenock, Inverclyde, Scotland.
-At about 04:10 BST thieves targeted the ship and stole a small sum of cash, several items of clothing with Bountys insignia, a survival suit, a book, a life ring and an American flag.
-The items were later recovered nearby.

 Bounty's owners had offered her for sale since 2010.
 The ship was for sale as of 2012 for US$4.6 million.
 In winter of 2012, the ship was in San Juan, Puerto Rico.
 She took part in the Tall Ships gatherings 2012, and was in Halifax, Nova Scotia, in July 2012.
 On 12 August she was docked at Belfast, Maine.
 On 3 September, Bounty sailed from Gloucester, Massachusetts, to Eastport, Maine.
 After a stop at Maine Maritime Academy in Castine, she pulled into Boothbay Harbor, Maine for dry dock and maintenance.
 She was relaunched from the Boothbay Harbor Shipyard on 17 October 2012.
 Bounty left Boothbay bound for New York City early 21 October 2012.